 so that I wouldn't be tempted all the time.

 Aww, fairytale paintings on th- wait, what the fuck?

 On the night of December 5th, children are supposed to clean and polish their boots - or just one, so as not to appear greedy - and leave them outside the front door.
-St. Nikolaus will come and fill them with nuts, mandarins, apples, chocolate, candy, coins, small toys, and maybe other things too if the kids have been good.
+St. Nikolaus will come and fill them with nuts, mandarins, apples, chocolate, candy, coins, small toys, and maybe other things too, if the kids have been good.
 Apparently he has a Jekyll and Hyde-esque alter-ego that beats naughty children and/or carries them away in a sack, or leaves something indicative of the fact that they've been naughty, like a switch, in one of their boots.
-I'm pretty sure that only very religious and conservative families in certain regions still do things like this.
+I feel confident guessing that, if anyone, only the very religious and conservative in certain regions still do things like this.
 Unless your kids's been a real asshole, I guess.

 Good news: I wasn't an asshole last year!

 Ah, well..
 That's not entirely true.
 But Nikolaus didn't find out about it, so I was golden.